“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 5. Authenticated traffic

 In this dashboard, you'll see how many emails have passed the DMARC, DKIM, and SPF records versus the total number of emails that attempted to pass.
-This dashboard has three graphs meant to show the data of these three records.
+This dashboard has three separate graphs meant to show the data of these three records.

-SPF graph: This graph shows the percentage of emails that passed SPF vs. all emails from that domain that attempted SPF, excluding spoofed emails.
+SPF graph: This graph shows the percentage of emails that passed SPF authentication compared to the total number of emails sent from your domain that attempted SPF authentication.

-DKIM graph: This graph shows the percentage of emails that passed DKIM vs. all emails from that domain that attempted DKIM.
+DKIM graph: This graph shows the percentage of emails that passed DKIM authentication compared to the total number of emails sent from your domain that attempted DKIM authentication.

-DMARC graph: This graph shows the percentage of emails that passed DMARC vs. all emails received from the domain that passed SPF or DKIM.
+DMARC graph: This graph shows the percentage of emails that passed DMARC authentication compared to the total number of emails received from your domain that passed either SPF or DKIM authentication.

 6. Encryption